Estimated Tax Payments for US Expats: Rules, Deadlines & More

 Of course, as an expat, you may not owe anything on your income at all.
 The IRS provides a variety of tax benefits for Americans living overseas, such as:

-By using these benefits, many expats can reduce their US tax bill to less than $1,000—or erase it entirely.
+By utilizing these benefits, many expats can reduce their US tax bill to less than $1,000 or even eliminate it.
 In that case, you would not be obligated to make estimated tax payments while living abroad.

 How Much Should I Pay in Estimated Taxes?

 If you are required to pay estimated taxes, you will need to calculate what you owe.
-Estimating your tax liability may be simple or complicated, depending on the details of your income.
-If you expect to owe the same amount that you did last year, then you can divide that number by four and submit one division per financial quarter.
+Estimating your tax liability may be complicated or straightforward, depending on the details of your income.
+If you expect to owe the exact amount that you did last year, then you can divide that number by four and submit one-fourth of that amount per financial quarter.

 Let’s look at an example.
-In late 2021, Sarah Expat moved to Japan to work for a Japanese IT company.
-Because her foreign employer doesn’t deduct US taxes from her salary, she is responsible for paying her own tax bill.
+In late 2024, Sarah moved to Japan to work for a Japanese IT company.
+Because her foreign employer doesn’t deduct U.S. taxes from her salary, she is responsible for paying her own tax bill.
 Last year, Sarah owed $30,000 in US taxes.
-Since nothing about her income has changed since then, she expects she will owe roughly the same amount for the 2023 tax year.
+Since nothing about her income has changed since then, she expects she will owe roughly the same amount for the 2025 tax year.

 If your tax situation has changed since your last tax bill, you will need to perform some more complex calculations:

-- First, estimate your income for the full year.
+- First, estimate your income for the whole year.

 - Then, determine what taxes will apply to that income and at what rates.
 (This may include the self-employment tax as well as the income tax.)